 - Arrange for change over of utilities

-- Insure that all funds needed for closing will be available
+- Ensure that all funds needed for closing will be available

 - Work, work, work!
 (Yes, moving is hard work!)

 - Bring any documents requested, including your driver’s license